apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Which partition to release the allocation from, required. string partitionName = 1;
   // optional, when this is set, filter allocations by application id.
-  // when application id is set and uuid is not set, release all allocations under the application id. string applicationId = 2;
+  // when application id is set and UUID is not set, release all allocations under the application id. string applicationID = 2;
-  // optional, when this is set, only release allocation by given uuid. string uuid = 3;
+  // optional, when this is set, only release allocation by given UUID. string UUID = 3;
   // For human-readable message
   string message = 4;
 }